SISTER BAY MARINA GENERAL RULES & CONDITIONS- SEASONAL SLIP OWNER

 MEASUREMENT OF VESSELS: The Marina reserves the right to measure all Vessels for accurate billing purposes.
 Total length of a Vessel will be measured including any bow sprits or pulpits, swim platforms and/or similar protuberances or extensions.
 The Village reserves the right to assign boat slips and dock ties.
 Vessels assigned a seasonal slip will appropriately fit the slip assigned inclusive of all attachments fore and aft.
 Vessels over or under may be considered non-compliant and may result in a slip move, additional fees, or slip lease termination; at the discretion of the marina manager.

-NATURE OF RELATIONSHIP: Owner acknowledges and agrees that the rental of summer slip space constitute either a landlord-tenant relationship or the bailment of the Vessel and as such the Marina shall have no responsibility or liability to Owner on such basis.
+NATURE OF RELATIONSHIP: Owner acknowledges and agrees that the rental of summer slip space does not constitute either a landlord-tenant relationship or the bailment of the Vessel and as such the Marina shall have no responsibility or liability to Owner on such basis.

 GOVERNING LAW.
 This Agreement and all disputes hereunder shall be governed by, and construed in accordance with, the laws of the state where the Marina is located without regard to the conflict of laws rules thereof.